Juanen100/Anaconda-Engine/README.md

-# Friday Night Funkin' Solar Engine
+# Friday Night Funkin' Anaconda Engine

 This is the repository for a mod of Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".